LIMXTEC/BitSend/README.md

 The Version 0.11.X add new function.

 - 0.11.2.17 Release notes
-- Limecoinx Core 0.11.2.17 is forked off the Dash Core 0.11.2.17.
+- Bitsend Core 0.11.2.17 is forked off the Dash Core 0.11.2.17.
 Please feel free and compare against forks https://github.com/dashpay
-- The old limecoinx versions 0.9.1.4 was forked from the Darkcoin 0.9.1.0 tree, done by iparn https://github.com/IParn/LimecoinX
+- The old bitsend versions 0.9.1.4 was forked from the Darkcoin 0.9.1.0 tree, done by iparn https://github.com/IParn/Bitsend
-- The first limecoin currency is full implemnted in the LIMX chain, done by iparn https://github.com/IParn/limecoin
+- The first limecoin currency is full implemnted in the BSD chain, done by iparn https://github.com/IParn/limecoin
 - The following changes are introduced in this major release.

-Limecoinx Core:
+Bitsend Core:

-- Rebrand to Limecoinx Core
+- Rebrand to Bitsend Core
 - Version bumped to 0.11.2.17 to indicate a new major release
 - Renamed client to identify with network from Satoshi to Core
 - Bumped protocol version to 70075
-- Masternode with 5000 LIMX
+- Masternode with 5000 BSD
-- NEW Reward = 40 LIMX per Miner/Pool & 10 LIMX per Masternode
+- NEW Reward = 40 BSD per Miner/Pool & 10 BSD per Masternode
 - NEW RPC PORT 8800 and NEW P2P Port Default 8886
 - Changed testnet address versions
 - Defined BIP32 (HD) address versions
-- Adapted BIP44 coin type 5 for Limecoinx (0x80000005) as defined in SLIP-0044
+- Adapted BIP44 coin type 5 for Bitsend (0x80000005) as defined in SLIP-0044
-- Added new units: limes (1 / 100.000.000 LIMX)
+- Added new units: limes (1 / 100.000.000 BSD)
-- Added units for testnet: tLIMX, mtLIMX, uLIMX, tlimes
+- Added units for testnet: tBSD, mtBSD, uBSD, tlimes
 - Fixed wallet locking after sending coins
 - Add -regtest mode, similar to testnet but private with instant block generation with setgenerate RPC.
-- Add separate limecoinx-cli client
+- Add separate bitsend-cli client
 - - Implemented KeyPass integration for CLI, RPC and Qt: keepass, keepassport, keepasskey, keepassid, keepassname
 - Masternodes: